United States Naval Academy: History

-The trident, emblem of the Roman god Neptune, represents seapower.

 Early years

 The institution was founded as the Naval School on 10 October 1845 by Secretary of the Navy George Bancroft.
 The campus was established at Annapolis on the grounds of the former U.S. Army post Fort Severn.
 The school opened with 50 midshipman students and seven professors.
 The decision to establish an academy on land may have been in part a result of the Somers Affair, an alleged mutiny involving the Secretary of War's son that resulted in his execution at sea.
 Commodore Matthew Perry had a considerable interest in naval education, supporting an apprentice system to train new seamen, and helped establish the curriculum for the United States Naval Academy.
 He was also a vocal proponent of modernization of the navy.

 Originally a course of study for five years was prescribed.
 Only the first and last were spent at the school with the other three being passed at sea.
 The present name was adopted when the school was reorganized in 1850 and placed under the supervision of the chief of the Bureau of Ordnance and Hydrography.
 Under the immediate charge of the superintendent, the course of study was extended to seven years with the first two and the last two to be spent at the school and the intervening three years at sea.
 The four years of study were made consecutive in 1851 and practice cruises were substituted for the three consecutive years at sea.
 The first class of naval academy students graduated on 10 June 1854.
 They were considered as passed midshipmen until 1912, when graduates were first sworn in as officers.

 In 1850, Edward Seager joined the faculty as the first instructor of drawing, and he also served as the first fencing instructor.
 He held the position of teacher of the art of defence from 1851 to 1859.

 In 1860, the Tripoli Monument was moved to the academy grounds.
 Later that year in August, the model of the USS Somers experiment was resurrected when USS Constitution, then 60 years old, was recommissioned as a school ship for the fourth-class midshipmen after a conversion and refitting begun in 1857.
 She was anchored at the yard, and the plebes lived on board the ship to immediately introduce them to shipboard life and experiences.